-Between 10-13 September 2018, I will run the length of Hadrian’s Wall (84 M/135 KM) to raise money for the UK Museum of Army Flying, a cornerstone of military and aviation heritage.
+Between 10-13 September 2018, I ran the length of Hadrian’s Wall (84 M/135 KM) to raise money for the UK Museum of Army Flying, a cornerstone of military and aviation heritage.
 I recorded 145+Km/90+miles running with my GPS.

 The Museum urgently requires a cash injection of £100,000 to cover the costs of its closure period while it is being restored under “Project Eagle”.
 Other donors, such as the Heritage Lottery Fund, have generously covered some of the funds for the restoration, but it is not enough.
 This Museum serves not only as an incubator to preserve the legacy of Army Flying, but as a heritage icon for military aviation and UK history, with exhibits covering the major conflicts of the last century.
 It recently unveiled a memorial to fallen servicemen and women, where families and visitors can honour the sacrifices made by members of the Army Air Corps and their forebears, the Royal Flying Corps.
 The Museum includes children’s education/science areas, a café where visitors can watch aircraft at Middle Wallop airfield take off, and a much-prized gift shop.
 It is also used as a place to bring together surviving servicemen and women, and hold charitable events.

 For more information about me, the Museum and Project Eagle, and Hadrian’s Wall, please see the relevant sections below.

 UK MUSEUM OF ARMY FLYING ARMY/FLYING MUSEUM - PROJECT EAGLE